microsoft/ML-For-Beginners/9-Real-World/1-Applications/README.md

 ## 🎨 Arts, Culture, and Literature

-In arts, culture and literature, there are many interesting problems.
-Fake news for example is huge problem that could influence the opinion of people to even topple democracies.
-Museums are an institution that can also benefit from using ML, in everything from finding links between artifacts to resource planning.
+In the arts, for example in journalism, there are many interesting problems.
+Detecting fake news is huge problem as it has been proven to influence the opinion of people and even to topple democracies.
+Museums can also benefit from using ML in everything from finding links between artifacts to resource planning.

 ### Fake news detection